 The McKenzie Photographic Collection and the Desperate Dan statue, previously recognised in the Council's balance sheet as Community assets, have been reclassified as Heritage assets.
-These assets are held in the Balance Sheet at cost and are deemed to have indeterminate lives, hence the Council does not consider it appropriate to charge depreciation.
+These assets are held in the Balance Sheet at cost as the cost of obtaining valuations would be disproportionate in relation to the benefits to the users of the Council's financial statements.
+These assets are deemed to have indeterminate lives, hence the Council does not consider it appropriate to charge depreciation.